- Your Consultant

-The field of energy is the most talked about area of sustainability, and with good reason: electricity and heat production account for one-quarter of global greenhouse gas emissions.
-But it’s also a sector poised for growth, with one billion people still lacking access to reliable power and many more living in emerging markets hungry for more electricity.
+The field of energy is the most talked-about area of sustainability, and with good reason: electricity and heat production account for one-quarter of global greenhouse gas emissions.
+But it is also a sector poised for growth, with one billion people still lacking access to reliable power and many more living in emerging markets hungry for more electricity.

 This means the world will require lots of new power, and quickly.
 But the mix of generating technologies must be lower carbon.
 The fastest way to this low carbon future requires renewable power; coal-to-gas fuel switching, which cuts emissions in half; gas turbines that run on hydrogen; and nuclear power, which has the advantage of generating no CO2 while providing reliable, dispatchable baseload power.

 The need also is great in healthcare.
 Half the world lacks access to essential health services.
-Governments are working hard to address this, while also seeking to lift the overall quality of care available.
-At the same time, in many places there are not enough practicing doctors and other clinicians.
-What’s required is a sustainable approach to healthcare.
+Governments are working hard to address this while also seeking to lift the overall quality of care available.
+At the same time, in many places there are not enough practising doctors and other clinicians.
+What is required is a sustainable approach to healthcare.
 That means precision healthcare that personalises diagnoses and treatments for more people, powered by digital and AI.
 The most notable benefits of digitalisation are improving diagnosis to minimise human errors, increase accuracy, and better manage the patient flow throughout the hospital.
 For example, a portable mobile X-ray system developed by GE Healthcare that is used by leading hospitals in Vietnam has built-in AI capabilities to alert technicians when the algorithm detects pneumothorax (collapsed lung).
 With a 95 per cent likelihood of correct diagnosis, this feature can ensure tremendous time savings and uphold safety for patients.
 AI can also be used to streamline the workflow in an entire radiology department and drive down examination time by 16 per cent.

 Sustainability also means taking action to reduce demand and consumption.
-That’s something GE is doing in its own operations to help us achieve our carbon neutral goals.
-A crucial tool we’re using to identify and eliminate environmental waste and help reduce our carbon footprint is the lean methodology.
+That is something GE is doing to achieve our carbon-neutral goals.
+A crucial tool we are using to identify and eliminate environmental waste and help reduce our carbon footprint is the lean methodology.

-We also are leveraging our 129-year history of innovation to drive a more sustainable future, with GE, customer and partner funded research and development reaching $3.8 billion in 2020.
-It’s this commitment to research and development (R&D) that has led to breakthrough technologies, such as the Haliade-X turbine, the world’s most powerful offshore wind turbine built today; the world-record setting HA turbine, the most efficient gas turbine; GE’s Edison platform, which enables powerful AI and analytics for better healthcare; and future advances in aircraft engines, such as hybrid-electric or electric propulsion.
+We also are leveraging our 129-year history of innovation to drive a more sustainable future.
+It is this commitment to research and development that has led to breakthrough technologies, such as the Haliade-X turbine, the world’s most powerful offshore wind turbine built today; the world-record-setting HA turbine, the most efficient gas turbine; GE’s Edison platform, which enables powerful AI and analytics for better healthcare; and future advances in aircraft engines, such as hybrid-electric or electric propulsion.